xyh-cosmo/ClassMC/README.md

 # TODO

-We will kept updating this README and comments inside the example *ini files to make the useage of ClassMC more easier.
+- [ ] We will kept updating this README and comments inside the example *ini files to make the useage of ClassMC more easier;
+- [ ] Writing a detailed document about the code structure of ClassMC;
+- [ ] Adding support for Planck 2018 likelihoods.